(Added at v2.1)

 For more information on CSV files, see CSV, TXT, and GPX files.

 If you add a layer that has a spatial reference different from that of your basemap, especially the tile layers, the added layer might not be visible.

 - Click Sample URL(s) to see the URL format for each type.

 - Click the File tab to upload files locally.
 You can either drag the file or browse to it.

-- To remove the layers added in steps 5 through 7, click Layers in the lower-right corner of the widget.
-In the Layers panel, click the delete button next to the layer to remove it.
+- To remove the layers added in steps 5 through 7, click Layers in the lower right corner of the widget.
+In the Layers panel, click the Remove Layer button next to the layer to remove it.